Tokyo: Karuizawa, Hoshino Resorts and Glacier Shrine Day Tour

 Kashiya Yokocho

-Kashiya Yokocho, also known as Candy Alley, is a quaint and nostalgic street in Kawagoe, Japan, famous for its traditional sweets and snacks.
-The alley dates back to the early 20th century and is lined with small, family-run shops that produce and sell a variety of handmade candies, rice crackers, and other treats.
-The atmosphere of Kashiya Yokocho evokes a sense of old Japan, with its retro-style storefronts and the aroma of freshly made confections filling the air.
-It's a popular destination for both locals and tourists who come to experience the charm of Kawagoe's past and enjoy unique, traditional Japanese sweets.
+Kashiya Yokocho, also known as Candy Alley, is a charming and nostalgic street famous for its traditional Japanese sweets and snacks.
+Dating back to the early 20th century, the alley is lined with small family-run shops that craft and sell handmade candies, rice crackers, and other delightful treats.
+The retro-style storefronts and the sweet aroma of freshly made confections create an atmosphere that beautifully reflects the charm of old Japan.
+Popular with both locals and tourists, Kashiya Yokocho offers visitors a chance to experience Kawagoe’s historical character while tasting unique and traditional Japanese sweets.

 30 minutes Admission ticket included